 1. The Overall Best Carving Knife

 Though this is the priciest pick on the list, this carving knife is an investment piece that will stand the test of time.
 Made of high carbon stainless steel forged from a single block, the knife is designed to have a sharper blade with better edge retention than older models.
-Serious Eats likes this carving knife best in part for its ultra-sharp yet flexible blade and comfortable handle, making it easier to maneuver around bones.
+Serious Eats likes Wüstholf's carving knives best in part for their ultra-sharp yet flexible blade and comfortable handle, making it easier to maneuver around bones.

-The 9-inch blade doesn't come with divots, but it is full tang and the knife's synthetic handle is made from easy-to-grip polypropylene.
+The 9-inch blade comes with divots to reduce friction, and is full tang and the knife's synthetic handle is made from easy-to-grip polypropylene.
 Many reviewers commented that this knife outperformed the electric carving knives they previously used during the holidays.

 2. A More Affordable Carving Knife With A Cult Following